Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Methods

 \subsection{Opaque Material Editing}

-For $\mathbf{R, M, A}$ edits (excluding transparency), we use the SAM2 \cite{ravi2024sam2} model to segment the input image, creating a mask for the edit region.
+For $\mathbf{R, M, A}$ edits (excluding transparency), we use the SAM2 \citep{ravi2024sam2} model to segment the input image, creating a mask for the edit region.
+Note that SAM2 is employed exclusively for the editing task to isolate the target object selected by the user.
+It is not involved in the previous environment map estimation or material optimization steps.
 We can then modify values within this region and re-render an image.
 For $\mathbf{A}$ edits, we convert to HSV color space for intuitive color adjustments.

-\paragraph{Material Transparency Editing.} As described in Sec.~\ref{sec:mesh_recon}, we reconstruct the mesh using the depth map, capturing only the visible front side of objects (see Fig.~\ref{fig:mesh_recon}).
+\paragraph{Material Transparency Editing} As described in Sec.~\ref{sec:mesh_recon}, we reconstruct the mesh using the depth map, capturing only the visible front side of objects (see Fig.~\ref{fig:mesh_recon}).
 This limits transparent object editing, as refractive effects cannot be fully modeled.
-While existing methods generate multi-view images for mesh reconstruction via NeRF~\cite{mildenhall2021nerf,liu2023syncdreamer,long2024wonder3d,shi2023zero123plus} or Gaussian Splatting \cite{guedon2024sugar,kerbl20233d,yu2024mip}, we aim to solve Material Transparency Editing directly within a single-view constraints, avoiding full scene reconstruction.
-We model transparent objects using DisneyBSDF~\cite{burley2015extending} as:
+While existing methods generate multi-view images for mesh reconstruction via NeRF~\citep{mildenhall2021nerf,liu2023syncdreamer,long2024wonder3d,shi2023zero123plus} or Gaussian Splatting \citep{kerbl20233d,guedon2024sugar,yu2024mip}, we propose a method to approximate material transparency editing within a single-view constraint, avoiding full scene reconstruction.
+We model transparent objects using the following variant of the DisneyBSDF~\citep{burley2015extending}: